jsoma/tabletop/README.md

 `.model_names` are the names of the models [read: sheets] that Tabletop knows about

 `.data()` returns the rows of the first model if you're in simpleSheet mode.
-It's the same as `.models` otherwise.
+It's the same as `.sheets()` otherwise.
 This is just a little sugar.

 ### Tabletop.Model